 There are Tax Advantages currently available to qualifying investors.
 Depending on the level of initial capital required to acquire and refurbish the pub, individual income taxpayers are able to claim income tax relief up to either 30% or 50% of the value of their investment.
 For example, on the highest rate of relief, an investment of £1000 will provide tax relief of £500, resulting the net cost of investment being just £500.
 In addition, investments in The White Hart Inn should qualify for 100% relief from inheritance tax in the invent of the investor’s death.
 This information is correct at the time of writing, obviously Tax Legislation and HMRC practice are subject to change at any time resulting in these tax advantages being amended or withdrawn.

-The prospectus document details how income and been modelled, based on information available from previous managers and other sources.
+The prospectus document details how income and expenditure has been modelled, based on information available from previous managers and other sources.
 The society has put together a detailed business plan for the first five years trading.
 Based on the business plan, provided expected profit levels and future investment is achieved, there is an expectation that investors will start to receive interest on there investment from year five.

 As with any investment, there is risk.
 In the event that the society are not able to acquire the pub, for example, if insufficient funds are raised, or the owner is unwilling to accept our offer to purchase, investments will be returned.
 Similarly, if after purchasing and running the pub, the business should fail, the pub will be sold and resulting funds used to repay investors.
 It should be noted that, being a community benefits society, any profit from the sale must be used for the benefit of the community.